-Payments, or portions thereof, received with respect to Pledged Assets, including the Pledged Loans and subsequently acquired Education Loans, may be used and reused as herein described to finance additional or other Guaranteed Loans; and, upon receipt of a confirmation of rating with respect to the Prior Bonds, the 2000 Bonds and any additional Bonds issued and Outstanding under the General Resolution by the Rating Agencies (as herein defined), to finance Alternative Loans which are not so guaranteed, reinsured or insured.
-As of the date hereof, no Alternative Loans have been financed with proceeds of the Prior Bonds and no Alternative Loans are being financed with the initial proceeds of the 2000 Bonds.
-Alternative Loans could be acquired with payments received with respect to Pledged Assets or with proceeds of additional Bonds and thereby become part of the security for the Prior Bonds, the 2000 Bonds and such additional Bonds only upon satisfaction of the rating confirmation requirement of the General Resolution.
+Payments, or portions thereof, received with respect to Pledged Assets, including subsequently acquired Education Loans, may be used and reused as herein described to finance and refinance the acquisition or making of additional or other Guaranteed Loans (and, upon receipt of a confirmation of rating with respect to the Prior Bonds, the 2001 Bonds and any additional Bonds issued and Outstanding under the General Resolution by the Rating Agencies (as herein defined), to finance Alternative Loans which are not so guaranteed, reinsured or insured).
+As of the date hereof, no Alternative Loans have been financed with proceeds of the Prior Bonds and no Alternative Loans are being financed with the initial proceeds of the 2001 Bonds.
+Alternative Loans could be acquired with payments received with respect to Pledged Assets or with proceeds of additional Bonds and thereby become part of the security for the Prior Bonds, the 2001 Bonds and such additional Bonds only upon satisfaction of the rating confirmation requirement of the General Resolution.